 Propane is an excellent option as a reliable and efficient secondary source of heat for your home.
 It provides value for your energy dollar and exceptional performance.
 With propane fireplaces, ambiance meets heat efficiency.
 Add elegance to any room with an easy-to-use, heat efficient propane fireplace.

-Cassidy, Cedar, Chemainus, Cobble Hill, Coombs, Cowichan, Cowichan Bay, Cowichan Valley, Crofton, Duncan, Errington, Honeymoon Bay, Ladysmith, Lake Cowichan, Mill Bay, Nanaimo, Nanoose Bay, North Cowichan, Parksville, Port Alberni, Qualicum Bay, Sahtlam, Saltair, Shawnigan Lake.
+Campbell River, Cassidy, Cedar, Chemainus, Cobble Hill, Coombs, Cowichan, Cowichan Bay, Cowichan Valley, Crofton, Duncan, Errington, Honeymoon Bay, Ladysmith, Lake Cowichan, Mill Bay, Nanaimo, Nanoose Bay, North Cowichan, Parksville, Port Alberni, Qualicum Bay, Sahtlam, Saltair, Shawnigan Lake, Victoria.

 This question is often asked during the period immediately following delivery, especially during periods of cold weather.
 So while your tank gauge may read 80% right after a fill, inspecting the gauge the following morning may show a percentage drop of up to 5%, even if no gas has been used.